-8.2.1.4 Suitability of minimum strength of function (SOF) level
+8.2.1.4 Suitability of Minimum Strength of Function (SOF) Level

-The security functions based on permutational or probalistic algorithms are SOFhigh claimed.
-Obviously this SOF level is suitable to defeat attackers possessing a low level of expertise, opportunity and resources (AVA_VLA.2).
+The security functions based on permutational or probalistic algorithms are SOF-high claimed.
+This level is required to defeat attackers possessing high attack potential (AVA_VLA.4).

-8.2.2 Assurance requirements rationale
+8.2.2 Assurance Requirements Rationale

-The assurance requirements of this Security Target are defined by the level EAL4 augmented by ADV_IMP.2 and ALC_DVS.2.
+The assurance requirements of this Security Target are defined by the level EAL4 augmented by ADV_IMP.2, ALC_DVS.2, AVA_VLA.4 and AVA_MSU.3.

-8.2.2.1 Evaluation Assurance level rationale
+8.2.2.1 Evaluation Assurance Level Rationale